varvet/serenade.js/README.md

 automatically added.
 If you do not want this, pass `doctype: false` as an option to `render`.

+# Development

+In order to run Serenade.js locally and work on the code base, you will first need to grab the codebase via git:

+    git clone git://github.com/elabs/serenade.js.git
+    cd serenade.js

+Install dependencies via npm:

+    npm install

+Run tests with jasmine:

+    jasmine-node spec --coffee

+Build Serenade.js into a single file:

+    cake build

+You should now have the built project in `./extras`.

 # License

 Serenade.js is licensed under the MIT license, see the LICENSE file.